drtjwalton/drtjwalton.github.io/_pages/book.md

 </div>
 <p></p>
 <div class="row">
-Some further information about the book can be found below:
+Further information about the book can be found below:
 </div>

 ## <a name="PUB" style="color: rgb(5,127,176);">Synopsis